Life’s a 'gasy

 The 3-hour walk affords the would-be David Attenborough's sightings of the Common Brown Lemur, the Diademed Sifaka and discoveries of ant nests in trees, due to the very wet conditions.

-After a rest, we enjoy a 11km ride on mountain bikes trucked in from Tana that make light work of the bumpy road and hills, to Vakona Forest Lodge where we ate delicious lunch.
+After a rest, we enjoy an 11km ride on mountain bikes trucked in from Tana that make light work of the bumpy road and hills, to Vakona Forest Lodge where we ate delicious lunch.

 The afternoon excursion to Lemur Island is another highlight.
 Tourists can get close to a variety of lemur species as the private sanctuary only accessible by paddleboat.
 There are mixed reactions about this type of animal interaction but for the untrained eye at least, there appears no undue stress caused to the lemurs that are coaxed with treats of fruit towards the human visitors.

-It is a great photo op and chance to see a wide variety of lemurs up close.
+It is a great photo op and chance to see a wide variety of Madagascar's lemurs up close.

 We return to the lodge before sunset for dinner and agree it’s a perfect place to be.

-Day 4: Rural Gasy Life
+Day 4: Rural Life in Madagascar

-We begin our day with a cultural walk through a nearby village to experience the life of the rural Malagasy,
+We begin our day with a cultural walk through a nearby village to experience the life of the rural Malagasy.